Kazakhstan

 | Restricted political liberties and potential for sudden social instability or civil unrest. |

-YES, BUT LIGHTLY.
-Kazakhstan taxes capital gains lightly (15% at the top), with no annual wealth charge and no inheritance regime.
-A held portfolio compounds with minimal friction; the state only shows up at disposal.
+Kazakhstan takes a light trim on capital gains (15% at the top), with no annual wealth levy and no inheritance regime.

-YES, BUT TAXED.
-Corporate tax in Kazakhstan lands at a moderate 20% with no IP-box softening.
-Standard accounting, VAT at 16, standard administrative weight.
-Nothing exotic in either direction.
+Corporate tax in Kazakhstan lands at a moderate 20%, no IP-box to soften it.
+Standard accounting, VAT at 16, the usual dose of paperwork.
+Nothing to celebrate, nothing to flee.

-YES.
-Kazakhstan offers a moderate treaty network (40 signed) paired with a full participation exemption (100% on qualifying dividends and gains).
-A respectable holding jurisdiction.
-Not in the NL/LU/SG elite tier on treaty count, but the through-flow is clean.
+Kazakhstan pairs a moderate treaty network (40 signed) with a full participation exemption (100% on qualifying dividends and gains).

 | Country | Status | Dividends | Interest | Royalties |